 Miami-Dade County’s Department of Cultural Affairs is hosting webinars for cultural organizations to learn the application and submission process.
 See the workshop schedule, grant program guidelines and the application by visiting the Miami-Dade Arts Support Action Center webpage.
-Applications for cultural organizations have now closed.

 Grants for Artists: Individual artists, creatives, and cultural gig workers who were negatively impacted by COVID-19 and had not already received support from the Miami-Dade Artists Support!
 (MAS!)
 Program had previously been eligible for a $500 grant.
-Applications for individual artists have now closed.

 Caterers and employees of independently owned restaurants and bars in Miami-Dade County affected by the COVID-19 pandemic can apply for a grant as part of the South Beach Wine & Food Festival and FIU Chaplin School Hospitality Industry Relief Fund.